 But even if he doesn’t “swallow” in the sexual sense, he definitely DOES like fast food.
 And he clearly does swallow that, based on his “figure”.
 So what I wrote wasn’t a lie.
 Saying that Joe Biden “sucks”, is probably more of a lie by most counts.

-In any case, Joe Biden has been in office for about six months.
+Joe Biden has been in office for about six months.
 I’m feeling somewhat better about a lot of things than I did a year ago– at least for right now.
 A year ago, I woke up every day feeling dread about what new craziness would be in the press regarding Trump.
 Now, I worry less about Trump and his embarrassing bullshit, but I do worry that someone else is being groomed to “MAGA”.